cyberpunksdotcom/govdeals/backend/README.md

 ## Next steps

-- Replace the JSON repository with calls to the scraping pipeline.
+- Connect the repository seeding to the scraping pipeline output.
-- Persist listings in PostgreSQL with a SQLModel or SQLAlchemy implementation.
+- Migrate from SQLite to PostgreSQL with SQLModel or SQLAlchemy once infrastructure is ready.
 - Add authentication once user-specific watchlists are introduced.